 Not every state applies the discovery rule in the same way.
 How it is used also depends on the injury and other circumstances.

-Tags: Alabama, Alaska, Arizona, Arkansas, California, Carolina, Colorado, Connecticut, D.C., Delaware, Florida, Georgia, Hampshire, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South, South Dakota, Tennessee, Texas, Utah, vaginal mesh discovery rule, vaginal mesh lawsuit, vaginal mesh lawyer, vaginal mesh statute of limitations, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming
+Tags: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, D.C., Delaware, Florida, Georgia, Hampshire, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South, South Dakota, Tennessee, Texas, Utah, vaginal mesh discovery rule, vaginal mesh lawsuit, vaginal mesh lawyer, vaginal mesh statute of limitations, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming